David Arney works to improve patient safety by advancing medical device interoperability.

-Mr. Arney is a PhD Candidate at the PRECISE Center of the University of Pennsylvania, concentrating on formal analysis and verification of embedded systems.
+Mr. Arney is a PhD Candidate at the PRECISE Center of the University of Pennsylvania, concentrating on formal analysis and verification of embedded systems and a Principal Associate at Harvard Medical School.
 He spent a year at the FDA as a scholar in residence, and has been heavily involved in standards development with ASTM, AAMI, ISO, and other organizations.

 He is working on extending IoT platforms with the metadata, provenance, and other information needed to support innovative Medical Internet of Things applications and building a Digital Health ecosystem that supports patient autonomy and privacy, enables caregivers, and leads to widespread improvements in health and wellbeing.